hazardemircan/turing-off/README.md

 ## 🎮 Usage

-1. **Toggle Blocking**: Click the TuringOff icon in your browser toolbar to open the popup
+1. **Toggle Blocking**: Click the turing-off icon in your browser toolbar to open the popup
 2. **Enable/Disable**: Use the toggle switch to turn AI blocking on or off
 3. **Status Monitoring**: The popup shows current blocking status with themed quotes
 4. **Blocked Page**: When you try to access a blocked AI site, you'll see a custom page with: